CPAN-Security/security.metacpan.org/docs/README.md

 * [CPAN Dependency Confusion study](cpan-dependency-confusion.md)
 * [Supply-chain SBOM roles and metadata overview](supplychain-sbom.md) ⚠️  DRAFT

-## Consultations
+## Consultations and hearings

-Replies to public consultations and hearings are found in the [consultations/](consultations/) folder.
+CPANSec's replies to public consultations and hearings are found in the [consultations/](consultations/) folder.

 ## Rules and bylaws